 We found 8 neurologists who accept United Healthcare Navigate HMO near Stuart, FL.

-Dr. Jose Toledo is a neurology (brain & spinal cord disease) specialist.
-He graduated from Dominican Republic.
+Dr. Jose Toledo's medical specialty is neurology (brain & spinal cord disease).
 He is an in-network provider for United Healthcare HSA, United Healthcare HMO, and United Healthcare Bronze, as well as other insurance carriers.
+He attended medical school at Dominican Republic.

 Dr. Shira Anconina, who practices in Stuart, FL, is a medical specialist in neurology (brain & spinal cord disease).
 She accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.

-Dr. Robin Kass practices neurology (brain & spinal cord disease) in Stuart, FL.
+Dr. Robin Kass is a neurology (brain & spinal cord disease) specialist.
 She is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
-After completing medical school at SUNY, University at Buffalo School of Medicine & Biomedical Sciences, Dr. Kass performed her residency at New York-Presbyterian Hospital.
+Dr. Kass attended medical school at SUNY, University at Buffalo School of Medicine & Biomedical Sciences.
+Her medical residency was performed at New York-Presbyterian Hospital.

-Dr. Henry Calas is a neurology (brain & spinal cord disease) specialist in Stuart, FL.
-Patient reviews placed him at an average of 2.5 stars out of 5.
-He takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Dr. Henry Calas specializes in neurology (brain & spinal cord disease) and practices in Stuart, FL.
+Dr. Calas has received a 2.5 out of 5 star rating by his patients.
+He accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.

 Conditions / Treatments